 We also recommend that families watch "It Takes a Family" by Debra Jay and Dr. Kevin McCauley before their first workshop.
 This educational resource provides a clear, clinically grounded explanation of the disease of addiction and the recovery process, giving families a shared framework before the deeper work begins.

-The program includes an initial intake call with our Family Program Director, monthly three-day workshops, weekly virtual support and psychoeducation groups, a monthly family alumni group, and individual consultation sessions with Micha Matherne, LCSW.
+The program includes an initial intake call with our Family Program Director and her team, monthly three-day workshops, weekly virtual support and psychoeducation groups, a monthly family alumni group, and individual consultation sessions with Micha Matherne, LCSW.
 Visitation opportunities are also available for families of clients in our Chapter Three Program.

 No. Our weekly support groups and psychoeducation groups are held virtually, and individual consultations with Micha are available by Zoom or phone.
 Families across Louisiana and beyond can participate fully in our program without traveling to Baton Rouge.